swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 @Lazy<Int> var bar: Double  // error: Lazy<Int>.wrappedValue is of type Int, not Double
 ```

-The deduction can also provide a type for the original property (if a type annotation was omitted) or deduce generic arguments that have omitted from the type annotation.
+The deduction can also provide a type for the original property (if a type annotation was omitted) or deduce generic arguments that have been omitted from the type annotation.
 For example:

 ```swift
 @propertyWrapper